-Subjective Test.
-Courts have discussed a subjective test for sanctions.
+Subjective Test For Bad Faith.
+Courts have discussed the subjective component of the grounds for Rule 13 sanctions.
 Several cases say that sanctions for frivolous pleadings require proof of the offender's state of mind.
 R.M.
 Dudley Const.
 Co., Inc. v.
 Dawson, 258 S.W.3d 694, 710 (Tex.
 App.--Waco 2008, pet. denied) ("The party moving for sanctions must prove the pleading party's subjective state of mind"); Estate of Davis v.
 Cook, 9 S.W.3d 288, 298 (Tex.
 App.--San Antonio 1999, no pet.) ("While Rule 13 fails to define 'bad faith' and 'harassment,' case law interpretation holds that to prevail on a claim of 'bad faith' under the rule, a party must demonstrate that the claim was motivated by a malicious or discriminatory purpose").
+The issue of "bad faith" and "for the purpose of harassment" relates to the state of mind of the filing party or lawyer.